 Crawley—a hairstylist from Sacramento, California—also appeared on seasons 1 and 2 of Bachelor in Paradise, and season 1 of the short-lived Bachelor Winter Games (where she became briefly engaged to Canadian Benoit Beauséjour-Savard).

-According to Reality Steve, casting has already begun for Crawley’s season, with the mix of gents skewing towards older, more mature men.
+Per Reality Steve, initial casting for Crawley’s season featured gents that skewed towards older, more mature men (though there may be some recasting due to COVID—and a new call-out by Crawley herself).
 Which, honestly, is a very exciting switch up.
 After *years* of being subjected to contestants that aren’t nearly as emotionally mature as they need to be (we’re looking at you, ladies of Pilot Pete’s season), it’ll be super refreshing to see some adults with actual life experience navigate this bonkers experiment.

 All of the drama and history aside, I’m excited to have a 38 year old Bachelorette… We complain about babies on the show all the time.
 Now, the producers gave us what we want. @BacheloretteABC #TheBachelorette